-- Recognized that categorizing experiential learning can be challenging because it is so multifaceted and contextualized. - Built an appreciation for the differences in experiential learning intensity, from highly immersive experiences to small experiential learning activities, while also recognizing that all experiential learning, regardless of scale or type, is meaningful and valuable to student learning. - Matured in our understanding of experiential learning and work-integrated learning. - Identified the need to reduce the Western bias in our understanding of experiential learning and to align with the UCalgary ii 'taa'poh'to'p Indigenous Strategy and decolonize experiential learning.
+- Recognized that categorizing EL can be challenging because it is so multifaceted and contextualized.
+EL activities often belong to more than one of the five categories of EL in the 2020 framework.
+The categories (co-curricular, community-engaged, course-based, researchintegrated, and work-integrated) create a distraction and take away from focusing on the elements of quality EL. - Built an appreciation for the differences in EL intensity, from highly immersive experiences to small EL activities, while also recognizing that all EL, regardless of scale or type, is meaningful and valuable to student learning. - Matured in our understanding of EL and WIL. - Identified the need to reduce the settler bias in our understanding of EL and to align with the UCalgary ii 'taa'poh'to'p Indigenous Strategy.